Julie Holmes

 Biography

 Her credibility comes from building, not commenting.
-Holmes founded two innovation companies and shipped products into more than 60 countries before the current AI cycle.
+Holmes founded two innovation companies and shipped products into more than 60 countries, and she still builds AI applications for herself and clients.
 That operator history shapes how she talks to senior audiences.
-The diagnosis is practical, the language is plain, and the deliverable is a structure leaders can apply.
+The diagnosis is practical, the language is plain, and her work extends into resources leaders can use directly, including the regularly updated 101+ AI Tips, Tools and Prompts series.

 Holmes is a Hall of Fame Speaker with PSA-UKI, one of 33 to hold the honour, and a guest lecturer at Yale, Birkbeck, and the American University of Beirut.
-Brands including Oracle, Expedia, JetBlue, Nestle, EY, and LinkedIn have brought her in to do the same job: take AI off the slide deck and into the operating model.
+Brands including Oracle, Expedia, JetBlue, Nestle, EY, and LinkedIn have brought her in for the same reason: to move AI from a tool that makes them cheaper to a foundation that makes them distinct.

 Key speaking topics